eecs484db/eecs484db.github.io/wn23/p2-fakebook-jdbc/p2-fakebook-jdbc.md

 The Fakebook data in Project 2 is structured similarly as the dataset you created for Project 1, except that there is neither a Messages nor Participants table.
 Use the `DESC` command to view the full schema of any of the public data tables.
 The tables have already been created and loaded with data.
 The full list of all the public tables can be found in [PublicFakebookOracleConstants.java](#publicfakebookoracleconstantsjava) but is also provided here for your reference:

 - Public_Users
 - Public_Friends
 - Public_Cities
 - Public_User_Current_Cities
 - Public_User_Hometown_Cities
 - Public_Programs
 - Public_Education
 - Public_User_Events
 - Public_Albums
 - Public_Photos
 - Public_Tags

 Every row of two users _(user1_id, user2_id)_ in _Public_Friends_ will meet the invariant _user1_id < user2_id_.
 This enforces the constraint that users cannot be friends with themselves, and the structure of the table prevents friendships being listed more than once.

-The tables are stored under the schema of `project2.` To access the tables in SQL\*PLUS, you should use `project2.<tableName>`. **You should use this access approach only when running your queries through SQL\*PLUS interactive mode, NOT in your Java implementation**.
+The tables are stored under the schema of `project2.` To access the tables in SQL\*Plus, you should use `project2.<tableName>`. **You should use this access approach only when running your queries through SQL\*Plus interactive mode, NOT in your Java implementation**.
 There is a separate access mechanism when implementing your queries in Java (see [StudentFakebookOracle.java](#studentfakebookoraclejava)).

 # Starter Files